 What are Your Special Skills?

-Before you enroll in a woodworking class in San Jose, we urge you to assess your current carpentry skills.
+Before you enroll in a woodworking class in San Jose, assess your current carpentry skills.
 Ask yourself questions like, are you familiar with the basic woodworking skills?

 As you may already know, the woodworking industry includes different projects requiring distinct crafting techniques and the ability and knowledge to handle different materials.
 So, for a beginner, a woodworking kit for starters is a must-have, which includes basic tools to accomplish simple projects.